 Yes, third party applications can be made.
-However, the £500 must be paid into a bank account in the name of the person for whom the application is being made (so, for example, if someone applied on behalf of a parent, the payment would be made into the parent’s bank account).
+However, the £500 must be paid into a bank account in the name of the person for whom the application is being made (so, for example, if someone applied on behalf of a relative, the payment would be made into the relative’s bank account).

 I'm currently furloughed and self-isolating, can I apply?

 To be eligible for payment you must have been due to work when you were required to self-isolate or care for a child or young person required to self-isolate.

 Some people will be furloughed but still working part-time.
 If they cannot do their part-time job from home while self-isolating, and will lose income as a result, they will be eligible for the scheme provided they meet the other eligibility criteria.

 I am employed by a Care Home or Community Care Provider who has received Infection Control and Testing Funding from Wirral Council.
 Why am I not eligible for a Test and Trace Support Payment?

 The Infection Control and Testing Funding paid to your employer is to be used to pay wages during an employee's period of self-isolation.
 The Infection Control and Testing Funding is paid to a group of Health and Social Care Employers across Wirral and can fund employee wages.

 I am quarantining after returning to the UK - can I apply for the NHS Test and Trace Support Payment?